HCL denies report of founder seeking buyer for $10 billion stake

-MUMBAI HCL Corp, the holding company for HCL Technologies (HCLT.NS), denied a Wall Street Journal report that said its founder Shiv Nadar was seeking potential buyers for his $10 billion stake in the company.
+MUMBAI HCL Corp, the holding company for HCL Technologies, denied a Wall Street Journal report that said its founder Shiv Nadar was seeking potential buyers for his $10 billion stake in the company.

 "HCL Corporation denies any plans to exit HCL Technologies," it said in a statement.